MarceloAlejandroJorquera/Semaphore/README.md

 ## Building from Source

 *Note: This is a binary-only release.
-Source code available for educational purposes.*
+Source code may be available in the future for educational purposes.*

 ### Requirements
 - Qt 6.9.2 (mingw_64)